The systole of random hyperbolic 3-manifolds: A numerical value

 Since we have a formula for the limit of $\mathbb{E}(\text{sys}(M_n))$, we can try to compute a numerical value of it.
 The problem is, that the list of ordered lengths $l_i$ is hard to determine, and the program for computing the sets $\mathcal{W}_{l_i} \setminus \mathcal{W}_{l_{i-1}}$ for all $i\geq1$ is computationally very slow.

 Indeed, even though the lengths can be computed using formula (\ref{l}), this equality depends on the trace of some class of words, which corresponds to a complex number.
 Hence, we cannot order lengths by trace, as these don't have a natural ordering.
 This fact differentiates it from the two dimensional case \cite{Bram1}, making the computation much harder.

-One could consider, then, taking the distance in $\mathbb{H}^3$ spanned by the words (defined later in \ref{distword}) to get the ordered list.
-However, that doesn't work either, as it is not true that the translation length increases whenever this distance does so.
+One could consider, then, taking the $w$-distance (defined just after as \ref{distword}) to get the ordered list.
+However, that doesn't completely work either, as it is not true that the translation length increases whenever this $w$-distance does so.
 Another natural parameter for this is the combinatorial length of the (classes) of words.
 In this case, it does exists a coarse comparison between word length and geometric length \cite[Proposition 3.4]{me} which would enable us, a priori, to obtain this ordered list of lengths.
 However, the bound that this gives is too big to make it computationally feasible.

-These obstacles also make it less evident to get a complete list of words of lengths less that $l_i$, for every $i\geq1$.
+These obstacles also make it less evident to get a complete list of words of lengths less than $l_i$, for every $i\geq1$.

 On top of it, the complexity of the computation to check whether two words belong to the same equivalent class grows exponentially on the length of the word.
 Thus, computing the classes of words belonging to $\mathcal{W}_{l_i} \setminus \mathcal{W}_{l_{i-1}}$ is numerically doable only when $i$ is very small.

 Hence, to get an approximated value for the limit, we do the following: we compute the first terms of the sum, for which the lengths and the sets $\mathcal{W}_{l_i} \setminus \mathcal{W}_{l_{i-1}}$ can be determined, and then we give an upper-bound for the rest of the sum.
+To overcome the aforementioned constraints related to the ordered list of lengths, here we mix different techniques - using the $w$-distance in some cases, and the structure of the alphabet matrices in others- that allow us to compute more efficiently an ordered list of sufficient lengths to obtain a good approximation.

 In order to simplify the formulas, we define some notation.
 For all $i\geq1$, let:

 Then, we can write:

 where $S_c$ represents the computable part of the sum, and $S_e$ the error term.
 We study them separately in the next two subsections.